If you’re transiting through Vietnam

 Book a tour with a travel agent in Vietnam requesting that the agent applies for a visa pre-approval letter for your travel to Vietnam.
 On receipt of the pre-approval letter by the Vietnamese Embassy your agent will inform you when to collect your visa from the Embassy;

 Apply for an e-visa online through the online portal.
-E-visas are issued for stays of up to 30 days, single entry only.
+E-visas are issued for stays of up to 90 days, entry only and are valid for multiple entries.
 Use of the e-visa is limited to certain entry/exit points which you must select at the time of application.
 You cannot make any amendments once your application is completed.

-If you apply for the 30 day e-visa while in Vietnam and are successful, you must leave the country before your initial 15 day stay expires to validate the 30 day e-visa.
+If you apply for an e-visa while in Vietnam and are successful, you must leave the country before your initial stay expires to validate the e-visa.

 If you are travelling to Vietnam for business for longer than 15 days, or are an expert and/ or a high-skilled worker you will need to contact your business partner/ employer/ sponsor in Vietnam to work with relevant authorities of Vietnam to arrange the issuance of your visa.